mendhak/eleventy-satisfactory/README.md

 - Can the cssmin shortcode adjust the inline url() paths?
 That could allow putting the font lines into its own CSS file.
 - Can the Github CSS be included just once, instead of once per card?
 This could be done using WebC, have to wrap my head around it.
 - Should the gallery behave the same for gallery + markdown and gallery + shortcode?
-- There isn't an easy way to give users the ability to [toggle light and dark mode](https://github.com/mendhak/eleventy-satisfactory/issues/2)
+- There isn't a _clean_ way to give users the ability to [toggle light and dark mode](https://github.com/mendhak/eleventy-satisfactory/issues/2)

 **References**